 Waipu Community Board - Council is currently undertaking a community representation review which looks at how communities will be represented on council.
 Consultation will be undertaken on two options.
 Neither of which include community boards.

-Council notes the submissions and no changes be made.
+Council notes the submissions and that no changes are made to the draft 2018-2028 Long Term Plan.

 Impact on LTP of staff recommendation (Financial and non-financial):